Thanks Tam, but my Bday is not until the 9th---the same as John Lennon's. But thanx for the early salutations!…

 A pastoral friend and I were having a conversation the other day.
 And the adage arose, “never say what you won’t do” as she expounded on her reasons for not judging people, I was reminded my mother used to say that to me all of the time growing up.
 But she would say, “Never say what you won’t do in this life.”
 Have you ever done a wrong thing for the right reason?
 Given a particular set of circumstances you never know… Whether your actions are right or wrong only God can judge.

-In the midst of this investigation Bill is introduced to Constance’ unstable daughter, Brenda (Kelsey Sanders), living at home with an attitude.
-Her other daughter, Julie (Erin Bethea), hiding out from an abused husband with her two kids.
+In the midst of this investigation, Bill is introduced to Constance’s unstable daughter, Brenda (Kelsey Sanders), living at home with an attitude.
+Her other daughter, Julie (Erin Bethea), hiding out from an abusive husband with her two kids.
 What is a mother to do?
-We will find that a mother’s prayer changes things.
+Does a mother’s prayer really change things?

 Detective Broadly discovers the guilty party and in the process finds the love and forgiveness of God.
 This revelation perpetuates an unexpected miracle.
 But you will have to see the movie to find out all of the answers.